stacknerd/ioBroker.msghub/docs/modules/MsgIngest.md

-# MsgIngest (MsgHub): producer host + event fan-out
+# MsgIngest (Message Hub): producer host + event fan-out

-`MsgIngest` is the inbound “producer host” of MsgHub.
+`MsgIngest` is the inbound “producer host” of Message Hub.
 It does not interpret ioBroker events itself; it only forwards `stateChange` / `objectChange` events to registered producer plugins and gives them a narrow, stable API to create/update messages via the store.